Call me crazy, but I like to write poetry.

 Call him crazy.

-Available in Kindle format on amazon.com as part of the collection “Cats Say the Darndest Things.”
+Available in Kindle format on amazon.com as part of the collections “Cats Say the Darndest Things” and “poetry is kind of important.”